dburkland/tesla_ios_shortcuts/README.md

   * RECOMMENDATION: It is recommended to run this shortcut once a month to ensure that you have the latest version of Tesla iOS Shortcuts installed

 * Create Tesla Token
-  * Creates an authentication token from the captured Tesla.com credentials using Tesla's new v3 authentication endpoint.
+  * Creates the appropriate iCloud Drive directory structure & configuration file that will be used by each of the Tesla iOS Shortcuts.
+Thanks to the Auth app for Tesla, authentication tokens are automatically created & refreshed.
+If you are not planning on using the "Start Remote Drive" shortcut you do not need to enter your password when prompted by the "Create Tesla Token" shortcut.
   * IMPORTANT NOTES:
-    * This shortcut needs to be executed at least every 45 days since the tokens automatically expire.
     * If you run into any issues while executing the "Create Tesla Token" shortcut please refer to the FAQs section below.
-  * RECOMMENDATION: I would recommend setting a reminder to re-run this shortcut every month to ensure you always have a valid authentication token.

-* Open Frunk
+* Open Front Trunk
-  * Wakes the vehicle (if needed) and opens the frunk.
+  * Wakes the vehicle (if needed) and opens the front trunk.

 * Close Frunk
   * Wakes the vehicle (if needed) and closes the frunk.